 This can be served with ‘Nilla Wafer Cookies, graham crackers or.. just spoons!

 Items you’ll need for this recipe:

-Using a mixer, combine cream cheese, butter and powdered sugar with a on medium speed until fluffy.
-Spread onto a parchment lined pan and place in the freezer while making the pecan filling.
+- Using a mixer, combine cream cheese, butter, and powdered sugar on medium speed until fluffy.
+Spread onto a parchment-lined pan and place in the freezer while making the pecan filling.

 More Great Pecan Recipes Below